ravsaheb7841/nyc-taxi-analytics-dashboard/README.md

 This project analyzes the **NYC Yellow Taxi Trips 2015** dataset using **Google BigQuery (SQL)** and presents business insights through an interactive **Looker Studio Dashboard**.

-The objective is to transform raw taxi trip data into meaningful business insights by performing SQL analysis and visualizing the results through an easy-to-understand dashboard.

-This project demonstrates the complete analytics workflow—from data exploration and SQL analysis to dashboard development and business reporting.
+The project follows a complete analytics workflow—from data exploration and SQL analysis to dashboard development and business reporting.

 ---